yugabyte/yugabyte-db/docs/content/preview/reference/drivers/go/yb-pgx-reference.md

 ## Quick start

-Learn how to establish a connection to YugabyteDB database and begin CRUD operations using the steps from [Build a C# application](../../../../quick-start/build-apps/go/ysql-yb-pgx/).
+Learn how to establish a connection to YugabyteDB database and begin CRUD operations using the steps from [Build a Go application](../../../../quick-start/build-apps/go/ysql-yb-pgx/).

 This page provides details for getting started with [YugabyteDB PGX driver](https://github.com/yugabyte/pgx) for connecting to YugabyteDB YSQL API.